 Practical resources from campus ministers for campus ministers.
-This edition of is available now on Amazon in paperback and e-book formats, and on Cokesbury in paperback.
+The new edition is now available on Amazon.

 Journey to the Table is a new spiritual formation ministry of The Upper Room specifically designed for young adults, ages 18 – 35 years old.
 It allows participants to explore faith through authentic teaching and it fosters open discussion through which participants can build relationships with a community of peers.